 Frank & Emily Drakes with their car in Canada during the 1930s

-Their daughters Nora and Joan with their pet bear cub in the arly 1930s..
+Their daughters Nora (centre) and Joan (right) with their pet bear cub in the early 1930s.

 When the possiblity of War threatened Europe again, the family finally returned to live in England, on the 'Duchess of York